 My story for BBC Travel, “A Beer with Healing Powers,” was included in the SATW Lowell Thomas award-winning National Parks anniversary section.
 My story for Roads and Kingdoms, “A Political Truce Over Fried Chicken Biscuits,” was listed as one of “Our Favorite Roads & Kingdoms Food Stories.”
 My book also won an SATW Foundation Lowell Thomas award in 2019 for best guidebook, as did my website.
 I’m also a fellow at the Hambidge Center and Eastern Chapter Chair of the Society of American Travel Writers.

 The stories I love writing are the ones that change perceptions about a person, place, or thing that you think you already know.
-If you’re interested in working with me, get in touch.
+In addition to my work, I love making cocktails in my backyard tiki bar, trolling antique malls and estate sales for treasures to add to my (already filled) home, and playing auntie with my friends and their kids.